-We have been talking about idle cloud resources for several years now.
-Typically, we’re talking about instances purchased On Demand that you’re using for non-production purposes like development, testing, QA, staging, etc. These resources can be “parked” when they’re not being used, such as on nights and weekend, saving 65% or more per resource each month.
-What we haven’t talked much about is how the problem of idle cloud resources extends beyond just your typical virtual machine.
+The typical “idle resources” that come to mind are instances purchased On Demand that are being used for non-production purposes like development, testing, QA, staging, etc. These resources can be “parked” when they’re not being used, such as on nights and weekends, saving 65% or more per resource each month.
+In order to fully understand the problem of idle cloud resources, we have to expand this scope beyond just your typical virtual machine.

 Most non-production resources can be parked about 65% of the time, that is, parked 12 hours per day and all day on weekends (this is confirmed by looking at the resources parked in ParkMyCloud – they’re scheduled to be off just under 65% of the time.)
 We see that our customers are paying their cloud providers an average list price of $220 per month for their instances.
 If you’re currently paying $220 per month for an instance and leaving it running all the time, that means you’re wasting $143 per instance per month.